Denturism Program (S101)

 This three-year program offers valuable field experience that includes both on-site and off-site opportunities.

-Interested in this program but need more competitive marks?
+Are you interested in this program but need more competitive marks?
 Consider enrolling in the Pre-Health Sciences Pathway to Advanced Diplomas and Degrees (A108) program.
 This program will help you develop new and strengthen existing skills in math, biology, chemistry, physics, and communication.
 NOTE: While successful graduates of the (A108) program will be eligible to apply to this advanced diploma, it does not guarantee entry into this program.

 Program Learning Outcomes